 Frequently asked questions about the 1-month Philippines route

-We finish by answering the questions we get most from travelers who want to come to the Philippines for a month:
+We’ll finish by answering the questions we’re asked most often by travelers who want to come to the Philippines for a month:

 What is the best 1-month route through the Philippines?

-The best route is the one that suits your tastes and the activities you want to do and, for that, it’s important to do your research, since the Philippines has more than 7,700 islands and none is essential.
+The best route is the one that suits your interests and the activities you want to do.
+To find the right one, it’s important to do your research, since the Philippines has more than 7,600 islands and no single island is essential.
 That said, we’ve designed a very varied route that includes Siargao, Camiguin, Bohol (Anda, Loboc and Panglao areas), Siquijor, Coron, El Nido and Port Barton.

-It depends a lot on the season, the type of accommodation you choose, the activities you do (diving is expensive), etc. Even so, you could estimate an average of $60–70 per day.
+It depends a lot on the season, the type of accommodation you choose, the activities you do (diving is expensive), etc. Even so, you could budget around $60–70 per day.

 Can I stay in the Philippines for a month?

-In our opinion, a comfortable figure—and to feel you’ve made the most of such a long trip—is 20 days.
-If you have a month for the Philippines, even better.
+In our opinion, a good amount of time—and enough to make the long journey worthwhile—is 20 days.
+If you have a month to explore the Philippines, even better.

-What to do in the Philippines in 30 days?
+What can you do in the Philippines in 30 days?

-You could do lots of things, but destinations we suggest for this amount of time are Siargao, Camiguin, Bohol (Anda, Loboc and Panglao areas), Siquijor, Coron, El Nido and Port Barton.
+You could do lots of things, but the destinations we recommend for a trip of this length are Siargao, Camiguin, Bohol (Anda, Loboc and Panglao areas), Siquijor, Coron, El Nido and Port Barton.

-Did you like this 1-month DIY Philippines itinerary?
+Did you find this 1-month DIY Philippines itinerary helpful?
 Any questions?
 Tell us in the comments!

 You’ll find many more routes on our Philippines travel itineraries page.